PRO-2684/gadgets/draggy/README.md

         </ul>
     </details>
 - **⚙️ Advanced settings**: Settings for advanced users or debugging.
+    - **Allowed protocols**: Comma-separated list of allowed protocols for matched URI in texts.
+Leave it blank to allow all protocols.
     - **Maximum time delta**: Maximum time difference between esc/drop and dragend events to consider them as separate user gesture. *Usually there's no need to change this value.*
     - **Debug mode**: Enables debug mode.